-But I was just eating it in a smaller window.
+However, I was just eating those calories in a smaller window.

-I admit, getting in all those calories in a shorter window has been some what of a challenge.
+I have to admit, getting in all those calories in a shorter window has been somewhat of a challenge.

-So if your goal is to add more muscle, intermittent fasting my not be optimal.
+So if your goal is to add more muscle, intermittent fasting may not be optimal.

-It doesn’t mean you can’t build muscle, it just may not be optimal in building muscle.
+It doesn’t mean you can’t build muscle, intermittent fasting just may not be optimal in building muscle.

-But if you’re looking to get lean, another benefit with intermittent fasting is…
+But if you’re looking to get lean, here’s the other benefit with intermittent fasting.

-And the quality of food I eat is the same.
+My calories and macronutrient ratios are the same, and the quality of the food I eat is the same.

-I did eat 5-6 meals a day to get to my current physique (which is about 7-8% body fat) and maintain it 365 days a year.
+I did eat 5-6 meals a day to get to my current physique of approximately 7-8% body fat, and maintain it 365 days a year.

-But I was getting tired of always cooking and watching the clock to see when my next meal was scheduled.
+However, I have to admit I was starting to get a little bit tired of always cooking, and watching the clock to see when my next scheduled meal was.

 During my research, I also read that intermittent fasting was a good way for lean guys to get even leaner.